TIANJIN ZIWIN TECHNOLOGY CO.,LTD.

 ✔ Lens cleaning: Use isopropyl alcohol + microfiber cloth (never paper towels!)

-✔ IR LED test: Check if all LEDs light up in darkness
+✔ IR LED test: Check if all LEDs of night vision PTZ camera light up in darkness

 ✔ Manual filter test: Block the light sensor to verify switching